 Setting up a new (OS X) development machine: Part 3 - Dotfiles and custom SSH config

-(This is part of a series of posts on Setting up a new OS X development machine. )
+This is a series of posts on Setting up a new OS X development machine.

 So far we've gotten our core files synced, our terminal beautiful and customized, and our global package managers installed and running many of our command-line and GUI apps.
 But we've left a littered heap of configuration files laying around and there's a lot more customization we haven't even touched.

 If you're not familiar with the concept of dotfiles, check out Github's dotfiles page to learn more about them.
 Essentially, when someone says "dotfiles" they mean maintaining your command-line preferences in a Git repository (sort of like how I use Dropbox to manage my preference files for TextExpander, etc.) that you install on every computer.

 The name dotfiles refers to the fact that most of the files that perform this sort of configuration start with a dot.
 The Zsh configuration file, for example, is